Is N2 An Element Or Compound

 The Scientific Explanation of N2's Stability

 The exceptional stability of N2 can be explained by its molecular orbital configuration.
-The triple bond between nitrogen atoms consists of one sigma bond and two pi bonds.
-This bond is one of the strongest in chemistry, with a bond dissociation energy of approximately 941 kJ/mol.
+Even so, the triple bond between nitrogen atoms consists of one sigma bond and two pi bonds.
+And this bond is one of the strongest in chemistry, with a bond dissociation energy of approximately 941 kJ/mol.
 Breaking this bond requires significant energy, which is why N2 is relatively inert under normal conditions.

 The strength of the nitrogen-nitrogen triple bond is due to the high electronegativity of nitrogen and its small atomic size, which allows effective overlap of atomic orbitals.
-This stability has important consequences for the nitrogen cycle, as atmospheric nitrogen must be "fixed" (converted to compounds like ammonia or nitrates) before most living organisms can use it Worth keeping that in mind..
+This stability has important consequences for the nitrogen cycle, as atmospheric nitrogen must be "fixed" (converted to compounds like ammonia or nitrates) before most living organisms can make use of it.

 The Role of N2 in Nature and Industry